Adaptive Mesh Refinement for arbitrary initial Triangulations: Theoretical Investigation of the novel Initialization

+We conclude this subsection with commenting on the restrictions of the assumption of a $n{+}1$-colorable initial triangulations. \begin{remark}[Colorability] Not every initial triangulation~$\tria_0$ can be $n{+}1$-colored.
+A necessary condition for $n=2$ is that every interior vertex has an even number of simplices sharing this vertex, see Figure~\ref{fig:noncolorable}.

+\end{remark} Due to the restrictive requirements for $n{+}1$-colorable initial triangulations, we relax this assumption in Section~\ref{subsec:gener-color-init}.
+Before, we discuss existing alternatives.

-\begin{remark}[Alternatives to coloring] The lack of colorability stated in Remark~\ref{rem:colorability} for many initial triangulations is a severe drawback.
-For $n=2$ this problem can be overcome by using an edge coloring with colors~$0$ and~$1$ and a corresponding sorting of the vertices in each simplex; see \cite{BinevDahmenDeVore04}.
+The lack of $n{+}1$-colorability stated in Remark~\ref{rem:colorability} for many initial triangulations is a severe drawback.
+For $n=2$ this problem can be overcome by choosing a bisection edge for each triangle such that the property to be a bisection edge is global, i.e.\ independent of the triangle, see \cite{BinevDahmenDeVore04}.
 This is possible for any triangulation with~$n=2$ using a perfect matching for cubic graphs; an efficient algorithm to find such a matching was given in \cite{BiedlBoseDemaineLubiw01}.
 The bisection rule of Algorithm~\ref{algo:maubach} is also applicable in this situation.
-The resulting triangulations have the basic properties of Proposition~\ref{pro:basic-colored} and satisfy Proposition~\ref{pro:closurecolored} and~\ref{pro:colored-grading}.
+The resulting triangulations have the basic properties of Theorem~\ref{thm:basic-properties} and satisfy the closure estimate in Theorem~\ref{thm:closuregcolored}.
+Moreover, \cite{KarkulikPavlicekPraetorius13} verifies Theorem~\ref{thm:closuregcolored} for arbitrary initializations in $n=2$ showing that, unlike in higher dimensions, an initial coloring for the newest vertex bisection is not needed.
 Stevenson replaces the coloring condition for $n\geq 2$ by the weaker \emph{matching neighbor} condition in \cite{Stevenson08}.
-The resulting triangulations also have the basic properties of Proposition~\ref{pro:basic-colored} as well as those of Propositions~\ref{pro:closurecolored} and~\ref{pro:colored-grading}.
+The resulting triangulations have the basic properties of Theorem~\ref{thm:basic-properties} and those of Theorem~\ref{thm:closuregcolored}, too.
 However, not every triangulation can be initialized with tagged simplices satisfying this condition for~$n \geq 3$.
 It is for example necessary that each interior bisection edge is surrounded by an even number of tetrahedrons \cite[Lem.~1.7.14]{Schoen}.
 This is not possible in all situations.
 Thus, this condition has for~$n\geq 3$ the same problems as the coloring condition.
-Kossaczký and Stevenson remedied this problem by an initial refinement \cite{Kossaczky94, Stevenson08}, bisecting every initial simplex into $(n+1)!/2$ simplices, each one containing a whole original edge before coloring.
-However, this approach worsens the shape regularity significantly.
+Kossaczký and Stevenson remedied this problem by an initial refinement \cite{Kossaczky94, Stevenson08}, bisecting every initial simplex into $(n{+}1)!/2$ simplices, each one containing a whole original edge before coloring.
+However, this approach worsens the shape regularity and increases the size of the resulting novel initial triangulation.